SYZ mirror symmetry for toric varieties: Mirror symmetry for toric Calabi-Yau varieties

 An important class of examples of toric Calabi-Yau manifolds is given by total spaces of the canonical line bundles $K_Y$ over compact toric manifolds $Y$.
 For example, the total space of $K_{\bP^2}=\mathcal{O}_{\bP^2}(-3)$ is a toric Calabi-Yau 3-fold whose fan $\Sigma$ has rays generated by the lattice points

 Mirror symmetry in this setting is called {\em local mirror symmetry} because it originated from an application of mirror symmetry techniques to Fano surfaces (e.g $\bP^2$) contained inside compact Calabi-Yau manifolds and could be derived using physical arguments from mirror symmetry for compact Calabi-Yau hypersurfaces in toric varieties by taking certain limits in the complexified K\"ahler and complex moduli spaces \cite{KKV97}.
-Given a toric Calabi-Yau manifold $X$ as above, its mirror is predicted to be a family of affine hypersurfaces in $\bC^2 \times (\bC^\times)^{n-1}$ \cite{Leung-Vafa98, CKYZ99, HIV00}